 During remote shooting, you can register click white balance to the connected camera.
 To use this function, EOS Utility version 3.4.20 or later must be installed on your computer.

-This function is not available on EOS M series cameras other than the EOS M50, or PowerShot cameras.
+This function is not available on EOS M series cameras or PowerShot cameras.

 Display the shot image to be used as the standard for white balance.